-Card sorting is a user experience research technique utilised to get users involved in the organisation and design of the information and navigation for your site.
-Optimising your website structure in the way your audience expects to find the information will help them find what they’re looking for more quickly and efficiently, improving the user journey and delivering more traffic to key areas of the site.
+Card sorting is a user experience research technique which gets users involved in the organisation and design of the navigation for your site.
+Optimising your website structure in this way helps users find what they’re looking for more quickly and efficiently, improving the user journey and delivering more traffic to key areas of the site.

 The key benefits of card sorting